harness/developer-hub/tutorials/internal-developer-portal/how-to-track-migrations.md

 7. Go to Scorecards on the left nav in Admin and select **Create New Scorecard**

-8. Add Name, Description, Owner(same as that of the software component you want to add this scorecard to) and select the Checks you created above to track the migration and pulblish the Scorecard.
+8. Add Name, Description, Owner (same as that of the software component you want to add this scorecard to) and select the Checks you created above to track the migration and publish the Scorecard.

 ![](./static/create-scorecard.png)